opixelum/brain-disk-gitbook/docs/data-science/big-data.md

 Usefulness of data, which can be used to make decisions.
 Extracting meaningful information from data is the goal of big data.

+## Data management

+Back in the days, each applications had its own database, and was asking for exports (or copy) of data from other applications.
+This was a problem, because data was duplicated, and it was hard to keep data consistent.

+Nowadays, we prefer to centralize data, in order to have a single source of truth.
+Note that this is just a concept: in reality, data is still duplicated, even distributed, but it's managed by a single system within the organization.